khemssharma/Community-bot/instagram/README.md

 2. **Install Dependencies**: Run the following command to install Puppeteer:
     ```
-    npm install puppeteer
+    npm install puppeteer dotenv
     ```

 3. **Create a .env file like following**:
     ```
-    your_username =
+    your_username = YOUR_USERNAME
     your_password =
     target_user =
     ```